-A PEO can be a great resource when you need to hire foreign employees.
-These organizations leverage their extensive experience to find you the best talents.
+A PEO can be a great resource when you need to hire foreign employees .
+These organizations leverage their extensive experience to find you the best talents in the remote employment market.
 They are also instrumental in developing onboarding processes that ensure an excellent experience for remote new hires.
 PEOs also take up most HR processes, giving you enough time to concentrate on your new hire’s onboarding.

 As a company, you must ensure that your new hires are settling in well even long after the onboarding process is over.
 This communicates that you are invested in their success in the company.
 What we do in our company is check in with the new remote workers regularly.